MilliPress/MilliCache/README.md

 [![e2e-Tests](https://github.com/MilliPress/MilliCache/actions/workflows/playwright.yml/badge.svg)](https://github.com/MilliPress/MilliCache/actions/workflows/playwright.yml)

-**MilliCache is the most flexible full-page caching solution for WordPress**.
+**MilliCache is a fast & flexible full-page caching solution for WordPress**.
 Unlike other caching plugins, it uses Redis as its backend to store cached pages.
 By leveraging Redis's in-memory storage capabilities, MilliCache is exceptionally fast, reliable, and scalable.
 Moreover, it allows for highly efficient and targeted cache invalidation,